Our interview with the former big league catcher. Plus an update from 2023!

 Billy Bryan was born on December 4, 1938 in Morgan, GA.
 Morgan is a small town in the southwestern part of the state.

 Interestingly, Bryan made his MLB debut only one year later!
-He stepped in as a pinch hitter in a game against the Tigers at Tiger Stadium, on September 12, 1961.
+He stepped in for Gordon MacKenzie as a pinch hitter in a game against the Tigers at Tiger Stadium, on September 12, 1961.
+Unfortunately for Bryan, he struck out to Frank Lary of the Tigers.

 Bryan’s Time as a Big League Catcher

-Between 1962 and 1964, he played in Kansas City and split time behind the plate with catchers such as Doc Edwards, Charlie Lau and Joe Azcue.
+Between 1962 and 1964, he played for the Kansas City Athletics and split time behind the plate with catchers such as Doc Edwards, Charlie Lau and Joe Azcue.

-Bryan’s most productive season came in 1965, where he was the opening day starting catcher and he appeared in 108 games for the Athletics.
+Bryan’s most productive season in Major League Baseball came in 1965, where he was the opening day starting catcher and he appeared in 108 games for the Athletics.
 That season he collected a career-high 14 home runs, 51 RBIs and owned a .252 batting average.

 He began the 1966 season with the Athletics but was traded in June with pitcher Fred Talbot to the New York Yankees for Roger Repoz, Gil Blanco and Bill Stafford.